 - Please choose the category that best describes your items within the categories offered.

 - Use this to create multiple tags at once (saves time if you have many similar items!).
 And, you can go back and add / edit information to each one if you’d like.

 - Please be sure to do this to add your item to the inventory.

 Repeat these steps until you are finished adding items.
 You can always log out and finish later.

-IMPORTANT: The deadline to enter or edit any items into your inventory is Sunday March 18th at midnight!
+IMPORTANT: The deadline to enter or edit any items into your inventory is Sunday, May 5th at 11:59pm!
 After this time the sale will be LOCKED and no further changes allowed.

 Please Note: There can be NO handwritten tag changes.
 Any changes must be made through your account and a new tag printed.
 No exceptions as the scanner only reads the computer generated tag.

 See a master list of your tags to date:

 At any point, you can create a master list of all the items you have entered.